 At some point he was united in marriage with Anna B. Cunningham (1882-1955) of Lower Turkeyfoot, the daughter of George E. and Cora (McClellan) Cunningham.
 Their home in the 1950s was at 383 Laurel Avenue in Confluence.

-Blaine was named in the obituary of his sister Daisy Fosbrink in 1935; his mother in 1937; and his brother Daniel Garfield Younkin in 1949.
+Blaine was named in the obituaries of his sister Daisy Fosbrink in 1935; his mother in 1937; his brother Daniel Garfield Younkin in 1949; and half-sister Edna Ostberg in 1960.
 He continued his work as a farm laborer until late in life and lived in Confluence at 533 Oden Street.

 Sadly, Anna was stricken with hypertension and hardening of the arteries.
 She had a heart attack in late February 1955 and at some point was admitted to Somerset Community Hospital.
 There, after a stay of three weeks, she passed away on April 9, 1955, at the age of 72.